PraveenKumarMandal/CROPCURE/README.md

-# CropCure - Potato Leaf Disease Classifier
+# CropCure – Potato Leaf Disease Detection System 🌱

-A complete MERN stack application for AI-powered potato leaf disease detection, built for the Smart India Hackathon (SIH) problem statement.
+CropCure is a machine learning–based web application that detects potato leaf diseases using image classification.
+The system helps identify whether a potato leaf is **Healthy**, affected by **Early Blight**, or **Late Blight**.

+---

 ## 🌱 Project Overview